Plain-English homeowner guide

 Is Sold & Stay a Hometap competitor?

-Sold & Stay is not an HEI provider, lender, broker, or tax professional, and it does not buy homes.
-Options including home equity investments, sale-leasebacks, cash sales, and traditional listings can be compared using written terms from each provider.
+Sold & Stay is not an HEI provider, lender, broker, or tax professional.
+It helps homeowners compare written options, including Hometap-style home equity investments, Sold & Stay sale-and-stay reviews, cash sale paths, and traditional listings.

 What's the main difference between an HEI and a sale-leaseback?